Extremality in semidistributive lattices: The main results

 \begin{theorem} Let $L$ be a semidistributive extremal lattice with $|L|>1$, then $\dim(L)~=~\chi (\overline{G(L)})$. \end{theorem}

 \begin{proof} If $L$ is a chain with at least two elements, then the underlying undirected graph of $G(L)$ is the complete graph on $|L|-1$ vertices.
 Thus $\overline{G(L)}$ is an empty graph with at least one vertex, and the result follows.
+If $L$ is not a chain, then the underlying undirected graph of $G(L)$ is not the complete graph.
+Thus, by Proposition \ref{prop:KLiscomplement}, $K(L)$ is not the null graph and $\chi(K(L))=\chi(\overline{G(L)})$.
+Then we conclude using Theorem \ref{thm:readingdimcoversets} and Proposition \ref{prop:coversetindset} which together give $\chi(K(L)) =\dim(L)$. \end{proof}